The Hunt for the Best Headlamps

 Need a headlamp?
-Our comprehensive review is here to help.
-We researched over 50 models before subjecting the best 28 to a gauntlet of hands-on, side-by-side tests.
+We can help.
+We researched more than 100 models before subjecting the best 27 to a gauntlet of hands-on, side-by-side tests.
 Each product was lab-tested and field-tested.
 To wade through the confusing (and sometimes deceptive) marketing claims from manufacturers, we used industrial light meters to measure brightness and built an automated "light coffin" with a data-logging light meter to measure battery life ourselves.
-Then, we loaded packs and hit a rugged trail on moonless nights to compare on-trail performance.
-Whether you are looking for the lightest lamp, a great trail-finder, or top performance overall for nights in the outdoors, this review sheds a light on the best market options.
+Then, we loaded packs and hit a rugged trail on moonless nights to compare on-trail and campsite performance.
+Whether you are looking for the brightest lamp, something to use around the house, a great trail-finder, or just the perfect lamp for your budget, this review sheds a light on the best options for your needs and hard-earned dollars.

 Read the full review below >